 Maybe there’s a service outage, you’re traveling, visiting a friend, or staying with your not-so-great aunts who don’t even have a computer or Wi-Fi.
 Whatever the reason, its lack of reliance on a stable internet connection makes DVD Netflix a fantastic option.

-3. Get Discs Delivered Straight to Your Door
+3. Get DVDs Delivered Straight to Your Door

 Getting a DVD from Netflix is as simple as adding it to your queue and waiting for it to show up in your mailbox.
 Unlike Redbox, you don’t have to venture out in public.
-The convenience is unparalleled, only bested by streaming services.
+As such, Netflix’s DVD service offers unparalleled convenience, only bested by streaming services.

 4. Blu-rays Are Available for HD Rentals

-Though DVDs may be upscaled, they’re not going to look as crisp as a full 1080p or 4K Blu-Ray.
-Thankfully, DVD Netflix offers a high definition Blu-Ray subscription.
-This starts at $5.99/month for one disc out at a time, and two disc exchanges a month.
+Even with upscaled DVDs, they’re not going to look as crisp as a full 1080p or 4K Blu-ray.
+Thankfully, DVD Netflix offers a high definition Blu-ray subscription.
+You’ll have access to picture quality six times that of a DVD.

 5. DVD Netflix Is Very Cost-Effective

 Even with the highest-priced plan, you’re paying basically the price of one Blu-ray purchase or a trip to the cinema for limitless rentals.
-Plus, you can always opt for a joint Netflix DVD and streaming plan, although these are listed separately.
-Of course, you can cancel your Netflix subscription at any time so you’re not locked in.
+And if you change your mind, you can stop paying at any time in the same way you can cancel your Netflix subscription .

 6. Use an App to Manage Your DVD Queue